character

 That old guy is a real character.

-11. (countable, mathematics) A complex number representing an element of a finite Abelian group.
+11. (countable, mathematics) An assignment of complex numbers to each element of a group, in particular a finite abelian group.

 12. (countable) Quality, position, rank, or capacity; quality or conduct with respect to a certain office or duty.